galasa-dev/galasa.dev/src/markdown-pages/docs/managers/manager-template.md

 title: "manager-name Manager"
 ---

-[Required]
+[Required]<br>
 [Opening paragraph for the level the Manager is at (ie Alpha, Beta or Release level) and where to find the Javadoc and the IVT for that Manager.
 Use the following example, editing the level and the two urls so they are correct for your Manager.
-Use the tagging as shown and include the <br> tag for formatting.]
+Use the tagging as shown and include the ```<br>``` tag for formatting.]

 Example: